 Media pitching and on-site event support can be challenging due to the subject matter.
 In October 2014, Steppingstone LLC’s Ami Neiberger-Miller provided media relations support and on-site management for the TAPS National Military Suicide Survivor Seminar.
 This annual event brings together for care and healing hundreds … [more]

 Two months ago I went to Florida to support media relations for the TAPS National Military Suicide Survivor Seminar.
 It was a time of healing, sharing and comfort for hundreds of people grieving painful losses.

 In December 2008, the National Veterans Legal Services Program (NVLSP) filed a class action lawsuit, Sabo v.
 United States, on behalf of seven veterans from the U.S. Army, U.S. Navy, U.S. Marine Corps, and U.S. Air Force.
-The seven veterans were discharged … [more]
+The seven veterans were discharged from military service as a result of a finding by a Physical Evaluation Board … [more]

 Understanding the experiences of military children over the last decade plus of war in Iraq and Afghanistan requires tremendous understanding.
 Steppingstone LLC’s Ami Neiberger-Miller worked with WAMU reporter Kavitha Cardoza on the “Breaking Ground” radio documentary about military children.